calculix/CalculiX-Examples/Setup.md

 **Gmsh** is only included if you purchase the Open Engineering Suite from bConverged.

 Otherwise you can install it separately from http://gmsh.info/.
 Make sure that the executable is in the path.
-Either

 **Markdown Editor** For viewing the README.md files (or for writing your own), you might install [Markdown Edit](http://markdownedit.com/).
 It has life preview with support for Github flavoured Markdown (except for tables, these aren't rendered).